DavidNewn/Student-s-Recipe-Survival-Guide/README.md

   - warn the user when their ingredients for their favourite recipes are running low
 - allow greater user creativity in formatting their recipes
   - allow users to edit font colours, font sizes, font styles, etc.
-- consider weights and amount of food items
+- have it so users can easily add measurements and weights for each ingredient
   - reasonable units depending on the food item: ml or l for liquids, # of garlic cloves
-  - then also allow users to edit theses to their liking.
-Conversion from metric to imperial units, etc.
+  - also allow conversion from metric to imperial units
+- add a Notes section for each recipe, for the user to give their own information about the recipe

 ### Phase 4: Task 2
 **Event Log Sample:**